By Fred Gardner

 Current research includes a NIDA funded study comparing oral delta-9-THC (dronabinol) to vaporized cannabis for alleviation of chronic neuropathic low back pain.
 Additionally, CMCR will be assisting the state of California in evaluating the effects of cannabis on driving pursuant to Assembly Bill 266 (Bonta, 2015) and consulting with the California Medical board on prescribing practices pursuant to Senate Bill 643 (McGuire, 2015).

-In his CMCR history talk, Grant expressed disappointment that Rimonabant —a weight-loss drug that blocks the CB-1 receptor— turned out to be unsafe, leading the manufacturer to cut off funds for endocannabinoid-system research.
-I’d forgotten how involved Grant and the CMCR had been in the pre-market promotion of Sanofi’s hoped-for blockbuster.
+In a talk at the 2017 Patients Out of Time conference in Berkeley, Grant recounted the history of the CMCR and expressed disappointment that Rimonabant —a weight-loss drug that blocks the CB-1 receptor— turned out to be unsafe, leading the manufacturer to cut off funds for endocannabinoid-system research.
+I had forgotten how involved Grant and the CMCR had been in the pre-market promotion of Sanofi’s hoped-for blockbuster.
 In July, 2004, CMCR staff organized a special symposium on the day following the International Cannabinoid Research Society meeting at a hotel in Paestum, Italy.
 I got wind of it and insisted (playing the CA taxpayer card) that Californians be allowed to attend.
 We did, and Jeffrey Hergenrather, MD, warned the assembled experts that blocking the CB-1 receptor would inevitably lead to serious adverse effects.
 Sanofi would have saved a billion dollars if they’d heeded him.
 Here is O’Shaughnessy’s report on the 2004 ICRS meeting.
 Below is a piece from the same issue (Autumn 2004) questioning the propriety of the CMCR’s role in Paestum.

 California MJ Research Program Stretches Mandate To Hold ‘Cannabinoid Therapeutics’ Event in Italy